ncsu-decifr/decifr-rest/README.md

 git clone https://github.com/ncsu-decifr/decifr-rest.git
 ```

-To share the results of some placements, copy the MEP files created either on the public T-BAS site or with docker to a folder on your computer, uncompress them (gunzip *).
+To share the results of some placements, copy the MEP files created either on the public T-BAS site or with docker to a folder on your computer, and uncompress them (gunzip *).
 An example is included.
 Edit the app.config['TMP_FOLDER']  parameter in the main file to point to this directory.

 ```
 cp /var/www/html/tbas2_1/tmp/*.mep.gz /tmp/rest